harlows/waikato-extend/docs/technologist/design.md

 **Visit the Extend Community to share your prototype with your peers or learners to receive feedback.**

-Share a picture of your post-it note prototype with peers or learners to obtain feedback.
+>Share a picture of your post-it note prototype with peers or learners to obtain feedback.
 Think about providing feedback to your peers on their prototypes with regards to the following:
+>

-- What worked?
+> - What worked?
-- What did not work?
+> - What did not work?
-- What questions do you have?
+> - What questions do you have?
-- Could learners experience any barriers in using this prototype?
+> - Could learners experience any barriers in using this prototype?
-- If so, how could they be overcome?
+> - If so, how could they be overcome?
-- Do you have any ideas for them to consider?
+> - Do you have any ideas for them to consider?

 [Take me to the discussion!](https://elearn.waikato.ac.nz/mod/forum/view.php?id=1626655 ":class=button")